goharbor/harbor/docs/installation_guide.md

 ### Required Parameters

 The table below lists the parameters that must be set when you deploy Harbor.
+By default, all of the required parameters are uncommented in the `harbor.yml` file.
+The optional parameters are commented with `#`.
+You do not necessarily need to change the values of the required parameters from the defaults that are provided, but these parameters must remain uncommented.
 At the very least, you must update the `hostname` parameter.

 **IMPORTANT**: Harbor does not ship with any certificates, and by default uses HTTP to serve registry requests.
 This is acceptable only in air-gapped test or development environments.
 In production environments, always use HTTPS.
 If you enable Content Trust with Notary to properly sign all images, you must use HTTPS.